I rarely talk about my Achilles heel.

 - Strength training.
 Improves deep sleep and sometimes REM.

 - Full-spectrum hemp.
-I’ve tried almost every sleep supplement under the sun.
-Quality full-spectrum cannabinoids put me to sleep.
-I can sleep a full hour later than typical (very uncharacteristic of me).
+I’ve tried seemingly all sleep supplements.
+The cannabinoids CBD, and to an even greater extent, CBN put me to sleep.
+I always go for full-spectrum products whenever possible due to the synergy effect.
+With cannabinoids, I can sleep a full hour longer than typical (very uncharacteristic of me).

 - Glycine & chamomile.
-Most nights I drink Dr. Mercola’s Autophagy Tea before bed.
-While these are only two of the four ingredients, both are well known for promoting sleep.
+Most nights I drink Dr. Mercola’s tea before bed (get my favorite Autophagy Tea recipes here).
+While these are only two of the four ingredients, both are well known to promote sleep.

 - Pre-bed snack when keto.
 Long-term low-carb with exercise can deplete the brain of glucose.
 When it runs out, it uses the stress hormone cortisol to create more.
-This wakes you up (often around 3-4 AM).
+As a side effect, this wakes you up (often around 3-4 AM).
 A tablespoon of raw, local honey, a handful of berries, or a teaspoon of MCT oil all keep me asleep longer.